IDCAIS: Inter-Defender Collision-Aware Interception Strategy against Multiple Attackers: Simulation Results

+{Note that the case studies below involve small-scale scenarios of up to 4 defenders against the same number of attackers so that all the resulting trajectories are legible in the provided plots, and so that both the cases of (i) attackers playing the time-optimal controller and (ii) attackers not playing the time-optimal controller are clearly illustrated and analyzed.
+The video of these simulations and additional simulations of up to 16 players on each team (discussed in Section \ref{sec:additional_simulations}) can be found at \href{https://tinyurl.com/yduuruff}{https://tinyurl.com/yduuruff}. }

-\subsubsection{{Attackers use time-optimal control}}
+\subsection{{Attackers use time-optimal control}}

-Consider {Scenario 1} with two defenders (in blue) and two attackers (in red) as shown in Figure \ref{fig:assign_compare}(a) both operating under their time-optimal control actions with no active collision-avoidance control on the defenders.
+Consider {Scenario 1} with two defenders (in blue) and two attackers (in red) as shown in \vishnu{Fig.~}\ref{fig:assign_compare}(a) both operating under their time-optimal control actions with no active collision-avoidance control on the defenders.
 The optimal paths of the players are shown in solid when CADAA is used to assign defenders to the attackers, while for the same initial conditions the dotted paths correspond to the collision-unaware defender-to-attacker assignment (CUDAA).
 Here CUDAA is obtained based only on the linear term in the objective in \eqref{eq:defender_attackers_assign_MIQP}, which attempts to minimize the sum of the times of interception expected to be taken by the defenders.
 CUDAA results into $\calD_1 \rightarrow \calA_1$ and $\calD_2 \rightarrow \calA_2$ assignment, while CADAA results into $\calD_1 \rightarrow \calA_2$ and $\calD_2 \rightarrow \calA_1$ assignment.
-In Figure \ref{fig:assign_compare_dist}(a), the distance between the defenders is shown for CADAA (solid) and CUDAA (dashed).
-The dotted pink line in Figure \ref{fig:assign_compare_dist}(a) and subsequent figures denote the minimum safety distance $\rho_{d}^{col}$ between the defenders.
+In \vishnu{Fig.~}\ref{fig:assign_compare_dist}(a), the distance between the defenders is shown for CADAA (solid) and CUDAA (dashed).
+The dotted pink line in \vishnu{Fig.~}\ref{fig:assign_compare_dist}(a) and subsequent figures denote the minimum safety distance $\rho_{d}^{col}$ between the defenders.
 Note that the defenders collide with each other under CUDAA, which does not account for the possible future collisions among the defenders.
 On the other hand, CADAA helps avoid the impending collision between the defenders at the cost of delayed interception of the attackers.

-In Figure \ref{fig:assign_compare}(b), {Scenario 2} is shown where the CADAA is unable to prevent the collision between the defenders.
-This is evident from the plot of the distance between the defenders in both cases (Figure \ref{fig:assign_compare_dist}(b)).
+In \vishnu{Fig.~}\ref{fig:assign_compare}(b), {Scenario 2} is shown where the CADAA is unable to prevent the collision between the defenders.
+This is evident from the plot of the distance between the defenders in both cases (\vishnu{Fig.~}\ref{fig:assign_compare_dist}(b)).
 The CADAA only helps in delaying the collision between the defenders.